-Child Care Challenge Funding Opportunity
+Child Care Award Funding Opportunity

 The Child Care Challenge Fund will support regional and community projects to establish local child care facilities and increase the availability of quality, affordable child care for working Iowans.

 New round of Child Care Challenge Funding Awards announced on Jan.
 12, 2022